Stephen Moore to Newsmax: Dems Need Debt Ceiling Raised to Meet Spending

 President Joe Biden's call Monday for Republicans to allow Democrats alone to raise the debt ceiling on their own is because Democrats want to spend $6 trillion to $7 trillion over the next several years, said Stephen Moore, a senior economic adviser under former President Donald Trump, on Newsmax.

-"The Democrats own this debt, by the way," Moore said on Monday's "American Agenda" while appearing with Tim Phillips, president of Americans for Prosperity, the Koch brothers' main political advocacy organization.
+"The Democrats own this debt, by the way," Moore said on Monday's "American Agenda" while appearing with Tim Phillips, president of Americans for Prosperity.

 "Now, it does pay for some of the past borrowing, but this is also looking forward to making sure that as they power all these trillions of dollars that they're not exceeding the debt ceiling," Moore said.